 - Herpes can affect the anal and genital area, as well as the mouth and nose.

-- Passed from one person to another during sexual contact and skin-to-skin contact.
+- It is passed from one person to another during sexual contact and skin-to-skin contact.

 - Symptoms can appear 4-5 days after coming into contact with the virus.
 However, it may be in the body for weeks or months before any signs and symptoms will appear.

-- Symptoms can include feeling generally unwell, flu-like symptoms, stinging, tingling or itching in the anal or genital area.
+- Symptoms can include feeling generally unwell with flu-like symptoms and stinging, tingling or itching in the anal or genital area.

-- Other symptoms include the appearance of small, fluid-filled blisters and pain when passing urine.
+- Other symptoms include the appearance of small, fluid-filled blisters that are painful when passing urine.

 - As with other viruses, herpes can reappear after treatment.

 - We can only diagnose through examination and confirm with a swab from the affected area.

 - There is no routine test for genital infections if you do not have any signs or symptoms.